-- a caring community where people feel safe and secure; - a wide range of recreation and leisure amenities; - high grade transport links; - appropriate infrastructure to meet community needs; - respect for the environment by being clean and green; - sustainable economic growth; - coordinated health services; - youth who are valued and participate in the community; - a sustainable agricultural industry, including direct and indirect support for businesses; - a sustainable thriving tourism industry; - arts and culture that are encouraged and promoted; and - quality early childhood and education facilities.
+- a caring community where people feel safe and secure; - a wide range of recreation and leisure amenities; - high grade transport links; - appropriate infrastructure to meet community needs; - respect for the environment by being clean and green; - sustainable economic growth; - · coordinated health services; - youth who are valued and participate in the community; - a sustainable agricultural industry, including direct and indirect support for businesses; - a sustainable thriving tourism industry; - arts and culture that are encouraged and promoted; and - quality early childhood and education facilities.

-The development of a community vision is vital to guide and assist Council in the development of its strategies and plans to ensure they respond to the needs of the community.
-As communities are dynamic and constantly changing, Council is committed to re-engage with the community in 2013-2014 and to create a Vision 2050.
-This Vision will reflect new and emerging issues and future desired outcomes for the Shire.
+The development of a continually evolving vision for the Shire is vital to guide and assist Council in the development of its strategies and plans to ensure they respond to the needs of the community.
+As communities are dynamic and constantly changing, Council is committed to re-engage with the community throughout its four year term to continually shape and redefine a Vision that reflects new and emerging issues and future desired outcomes for the Shire.